 - Select the printer you want to remove and click then Remove button.

 - Select Remove driver and driver package and click OK to completely remove the printer.

 - After removing unnecessary printers, restart your PC.

 Note that this might be a solution only if you had two or more printers installed on your PC.
 Sometimes printer drivers can cause Print Spooler service to stop working, so be sure to remove them.

 Sometimes Print Spooler service can keep stopping due to Print Spooler files, and one way to fix this problem is to remove those files.

 Before you can remove these files, you need to disable Print Spooler service by following these steps:

-- When Services window opens, locate Print Spooler, right click it and choose Stop.
+- When the Services window opens, locate Print Spooler, right-click it and choose Stop.

-- Once you open PRINTERS folder, delete all files from it.
+- Once you open the PRINTERS folder, delete all files within.